 - Life-related emergencies such as food, rent, medical bills, childcare, and other basic necessities

-- Reimbursement for expenses incurred in the past
+- Reimbursement for expenses already incurred

 - Projects with no scheduled exhibition or performance dates